SoftwareEngineeringProjectCS331/EventManagerComprehensiveComparator/README.md

 # EventManagerComprehensiveComparator
-This repository is collectively managed by Aparnamaurya and Palakkapoor22, as a part of our semester Software Engineering project.
+This repository is collectively managed by Aparna Maurya and Palak Kapoor, as a part of our Software Engineering project for this semester.